Jokerit FC (2012): Under-8's Teams

 FC Jokerit have run coaching sessions and an under-8's section for children since the foundation of the club in 2012.
-The sessions are run by the club's manager, Unto Virkkala, and the club's Academy manager, Jussi Marttilla.
+The sessions are run by the club's manager, Unto Virkkala, and the club's Academy manager, Jussi Marttila.
 The Under-8's section play fixtures during the week.
 Most of the club's players have come up through these sections.